Easy Weeknight Meal

 - Gather your final sauce ingredients.

-- Add the butter, cream, more optional garam masala, dried fenugreek leaves (if using), and the cilantro.
+- Mix together the butter, cream, more optional garam masala, dried fenugreek leaves (if using), and the cilantro and add to the Instant Pot.
 Stir well.
 If the sauce is thinner than you want, place in the fridge for 10 to 15 minutes, and the sauce will thicken up.
 You are looking for it to coat the back of a spoon.

 - Add the chicken back into the masala and heat through.
+Taste for seasoning and add more garam masala, to your taste.
 Garnish with more cilantro if you wish, and serve with your favorite rice or flatbread.

 - Keeping: store in the refrigerator for 2 to 3 days or in the freezer for up to 3 months.